 2017 got off to a flying start with shows in New York and Kansas City MO (Folk Alliance International) and writing sessions in Nashville TN.

-A new album American Odyssey will be released on August 11th with a series of UK house concerts.
+A new album American Odyssey was released in August and was followed up by a series of UK house concerts.